 First, I want to apologize.
-Sorry I am not Michele Obama, Rush Limbaugh, or Bill Gates.
+Sorry I am not Kamala Harris, Tucker Carlson, or Jeff Bezos.
 A disappointment I am sure.
 But perhaps, I could invite you to see today as something better.
 Because, while I am not a renown activist, a mouth piece of my voting block, or a titan of industry, I am the one thing you can relate to, I am you.

 Now many of you are out there thinking of all the reasons I am not you.
 Perhaps it is my skin color, or my gender, or you have not seen me at your church, or, more likely, you are thinking OK Boomer.
 For all of you here today, there is at least one reason to say that old white guy up there is not me.
 To that, I challenge you to see not our differences but our similarities.
 I grew up with a working class father and a stay at home mother.
 Sometimes we were on welfare, sometimes things were better.
 I am a geek and also an athlete.
 My grades where, mehh, well that is generous.
 They were terrible.
 I can be funny, mean, generous, selfish, happy, reflective, pensive and caring.
 I am human, you are human.
 Life is so much better when you find reasons to bring yourself closer to others.
 And with that I say, I am you.
 So hear me when I say:

 Stupid is taking a high risk activity with little thought or examination like Johnny Knoxville in Jackass.